Founder / Grandmaster Instructor

 But even with the experiences I have had, I have not experienced all that violence has to offer.
 I have never experienced sexual assault, domestic violence, or ever been held hostage, just to name a few.
 Despite the violence that I have seen and experienced it is far larger a subject than I, or anyone else for that matter, hope to understand fully on our own, which is why quality instructors seek out others that deal with violence to add those life experiences to their own.

 Utilize my teaching, if you can.
 Discard anything that doesn’t seem useful or simply doesn’t make sense.
 Don’t delegate the responsibility for your own safety.
 Don’t override your experience and common sense on the simple say-so of my being a so-called expert.
-Never ignore what your eyes see, because in the end violence is never what you imagined.
+Never ignore what your eyes see, or what your gut says; because in the end violence is never what you imagined.